-- The benefits of Light Rail & VLR when combined with the emerging low cost benefits of the Hydrogen Industry point to a significant game changing outcome. - Within our consortium we can supply funding for infrastructure, vehicles, and legislation to be repaid over an agreed term, 25 years+. - A design and build team will work with the client as in house or as DBOM type partnership. - A possible matched Hydrogen plant investment dowry circa £11M. - Establish a Tram vehicle assembly factory for domestic and European export. - We have a range of game changing Hydrogen Products such as Tritonex Hydrogen Barrier System, the only coating in the world that creates a 100% isolation barrier between hydrogen gas and the substrate easing transportation, storage, traction, and distribution.
-Tritonor. - A "cold process" of tip site plastic recovery and anaerobic food waste conversion and blending to high quality green Hydrogen. - A low cost supply of green hydrogen for either on board the tram or supplied by traditional overhead line. - A secure, local energy source in each city, isolated from foreign pressures and conflicts. - A standard vehicle pump fueling facility for use with domestic rubber wheeled municipal vehicles including bus fleets. - There will be two major biproducts producing a significant source of revenue and climate change materials. :-
+- 1. The benefits of Light Rail & VLR when combined with the emerging low cost benefits of the Hydrogen Industry point to a significant game changing outcome. - 2.
+Within our consortium we can supply funding loan for infrastructure, vehicles, and legislation to be repaid over an agreed term, 25 years+.
+A H2 volume rebate is envisaged to cover the funding loan. - 3.
+A design and build team will work with the client as in house or as DBOM type partnership. - 4.
+A possible matched Hydrogen plant investment dowry circa £11M. - 5.
+Establish a Tram vehicle assembly factory for domestic and European export. - 6.
+We have a range of game changing Hydrogen Products such as Tritonex Hydrogen Barrier System, the only coating in the world that creates a 100% isolation barrier between hydrogen gas and the substrate easing transportation, storage, traction, and distribution.
+Tritonor. - 7.
+A "cold process" of tip site plastic recovery and anaerobic food waste conversion and blending to high quality green Hydrogen. - 8.
+A low cost supply of green hydrogen for either on board the tram or supplied by traditional overhead line. - 9.
+A secure, local energy source in each city, isolated from foreign pressures and conflicts. - 10.
+A standard vehicle pump fueling facility for use with domestic rubber wheeled municipal vehicles including bus fleets. - 11.
+There will be two major biproducts producing a significant source of revenue and climate change materials. :-